jtv/libpqxx/include/pqxx/doc/accessing-results.md

 --------------

 There's another way to go through the rows coming out of a query.
-It's easier and faster, but there are drawbacks.
+It's usually easier and faster, but there are drawbacks.

 One, you start getting rows before all the data has come in from the database.
-So if there's an error while you're receiving and processing data then you're stuck in the middle.
+That speeds things up, but if there's an error while you're receiving and processing data then you're stuck in the middle.
 You might lose your connection to the database when you've already started processing the incoming data.

-Two, you can't do everything in a streaming query that you can in a regular one.
+Two, there are things that you can do in a regular query but not in a streaming one.
 Your query gets wrapped in a PostgreSQL `COPY` command, and `COPY` only supports some queries: `SELECT`, `VALUES`, `or an `INSERT`, `UPDATE`, or `DELETE` with a `RETURNING` clause.
 See the `COPY` documentation here: